How to Find Long-Tail Keywords to Stay Ahead of the Competition

 Long-tail keywords are the perfect solution to this issue.
 They’ve always been important, but optimizing specifically for long-tail searches is now absolutely necessary for the vast majority of businesses.

-As a marketing manager, it’s important to fully understand what long tail searches are, and to be able to identify new opportunities for these types of keywords.
+As a marketing manager, it’s crucial that you fully understand what long-tail searches are, know how to find long-tail keywords, and optimize your website for these types of keywords.

 Focusing on long-tail keywords is one of the best ways to bring qualified traffic to your site, and staying ahead of the curve can only give you a leg up on your competitors.